mre/mre.github.io.v3/content/2017/rust-url-shortener/index.md

    |     ^^^^ cannot borrow as mutable
 ```

-What would happen if two requests wanted to modify our repository at the same time?
+In hindsight it all makes sense: What would happen if two requests wanted to modify our repository at the same time?
 Rust prevented a race condition here!
+Yikes.
-Admittedly the error message could have been a bit more user-friendly, though.
+Admittedly, the error message could have been a bit more user-friendly, though.

-Fortunately, Sergio Benitez helped me out on the [Rocket IRC channel](https://kiwiirc.com/client/irc.mozilla.org/#rocket) (thanks again!).
+Fortunately, [Sergio Benitez](https://github.com/SergioBenitez) (the creator of Rocket) helped me out on the [Rocket IRC channel](https://kiwiirc.com/client/irc.mozilla.org/#rocket) (thanks again!).
 The solution was to put the repository behind a Mutex.

-Here is the full `src/main.rs` in its entirety:
+Here is our `src/main.rs` in its full glory:

 ```rust
 #![feature(plugin, custom_derive)]